catseye/Oxcart/README.md

 almost as if concatenating the program symbols results in a program structured like this:

-    S→:→0→^→%→■
+    S → : → 0 → ^ → % → ■

-where each → is a continuation, and execution happens by executing an instruction, then just following the attached continuation arrow to get the next thing to execute.
+where each → is a continuation, and ■ is HALT, and execution happens by executing an instruction, then just following the attached continuation arrow to get the next thing to execute.
 An instruction like `S` has the effect of pushing the arrow (and, virtually, everything that follows it) onto the stack, and an instruction like `%` does have an arrow attached to it, but that arrow is ignored — an arrow popped off the stack is used instead.

 But one implication of this is that an Oxcart program can't access